codster15/Color-flipper-project/README.md

 # About Me

 Hey there! 👋 I'm **Deepak**, the creative mind behind the Color Flipper project—a simple yet delightful web application that adds a splash of color to your digital canvas.
-Let me share more about myself and the inspiration behind this vibrant project.. 🎨
+Let me share more about myself and the inspiration behind this vibrant project. 🎨

 ## Project Overview